sjwilliams/scrollstory/README.md

     checkViewportVisibility: false
 });
 ```
 Whether to keep track of which individual elements are in the viewport.
-This is can be CPU intensive, so is turned off by default.
+This is can be CPU intensive, so it is turned off by default.
 It is checked at the 'scrollSensitivity 'rate.

 When enabled, events are triggered for items entering and leaving the viewport, and class of 'inViewport' is added and removed from those items' markup.